 - For housing-related anti-social behaviour, call 0116 454 0250 if you are a homeowner or live in a privately rented property

 - The City Wardens carry out a variety of duties to try and improve the city's environment.
-For more information contact 0116 454 1001.
+For more information go to the city wardens webpage

 If you think you are in immediate danger, always dial 999 and ask for the police.
 Alternatively, if you want to remain anonymous, you can contact Crimestoppers anonymously on 0800 555 111 or via the Crimestoppers website.